forwards/social-media/twitter-policy.md

 - Report the account if the behaviour is abusive.

 *At least two Twitter moderators should agree that blocking is necessary*.

+## Muting

+Muting can be useful to down-weight irrelevant content or accounts that we respect but that already have a lot of exposure on #rstats Twitter.
+This will help to surface relevant content from under-represented groups.

+- Mute accounts that use clashing hashtags (this can sometimes happen with events)
+- Mute #rstats accounts with especially high follower numbers
+- Mute accounts from respected community members that tweet about non-data science content with high frequency

+*At least two Twitter moderators should agree that muting is necessary*.
+Note that this will affect what other Twitter moderators can see when they are logged in as Forwards!

+## Liking

+- Like rather than retweet to avoid over-sharing on same topic/from same account
+- Like responses to our tweets/re-tweets

+## Replies

+- Thank people as appropriate
+- Try to avoid getting into Twitter wars
+- Check with other Forwards memebrs how to respond if unsure